Meeting Details: Melb PC Headquarters, Level 1, 479 Warrigal Rd, Moorabbin, or by Video Conference.

 This service is only for members who are restricted in their activities or mobility.
 This generally means those with a Commonwealth Age, War Veteran, Disability Pension, or Health Card, who cannot be helped by other means.
 The contact for Home Visit Assist is the Office Ph (03) 9276-4000 or email firstname.lastname@example.org.
 If you can help with this program, please contact the office.

 In a workshop the cost is usually minimised because the technician manages several jobs at once and has full facilities at hand.
 With a home visit the technician has to wait around while each process completes and may have to make further visits, therefore the charges including travel can be far greater.
 Home visits are never a good solution unless the provider is known.
 We therefore encourage most members to use iHelp, SIG workshops or a local Computer shop.

 If you are looking for an external MelbPC service, or cannot find what you need on this page, we provide links from the Menu Item “Web Links”, to some other recommended websites for further research or study.

 The iHelp SIG meets regularly online or at Moorabbin, and is open to volunteers with patience and experience in Computer configuration.
-The Convener is a rotating position, however the current leader can be determined from the office.
+The Convener is a rotating position, however the current leader can be determined from iHelpers, or the office.
 All correspondence including comments on this iHelp website should be addressed to email@example.com.